Academy of Painting (Santiago, Chile): History

-The creation of the Academy of Painting was part of the educational plan of President Manuel Bulnes.
 The academy was originally located in the building belonging to the San Felipe University, in what is today the Municipal Theatre of Santiago.
-The school name changed to Escuela de Bellas Artes from 1891 until 1932.
 Various changes led the academy to merge with the Chilean National Museum of Fine Arts (Museo Nacional de Bellas Artes) in 1910, and then later to hand its administration over to the University of Chile in 1932.